The mini Bernedoodle is a unique mix of the Bernese Mountain Dog and the Miniature Poodle.

 He’s going to enjoy his role in your family and devote himself to keeping you company.

-If you’ve been considering a Bernese Mountain dog or another giant breed before now, then a choosing a crossbreed instead is likely to give you more years together.
+If you’ve been considering a Bernese Mountain Dog or another giant breed before now, then choosing a crossbreed instead is likely to give you more years together.